-On October 2018 I started a residence in the green service of Ergon.
-Why?
-Because I was researching the ressources of my neighbourhood.
-I once picked a yellow fruit from a bush in the street that ressembled a small apple and smelled really good.
-Later on I met a team of green workers and asked them wether it was edible.
-And I though they had a privileged position to know about the neighbourhood, since they spent their time actually shaping its appeareance, taking care of "its commons", and just being out there all day long.
-So I asked to be their intern for a day.
-I worked with them for one day, then two.
-It was pleasant for them to have someone external Showing interest for their work, and they were happy to reply to my questions.
-I finally asked them if I could be of some help as designer - and went with a proposal to their management team : trying to help connect better the green workers and the inhabitants from one neighbourhood.
-I became their first artist in residence (for the duration of my graduation period).
-I ended my residence with an exhibition set up in the neighbourhood and a series of actions that Ergon could implement.
+I first met the green-workers by chance, while researching the ressources of my neighbourhood.
+I had picked a yellow fruit from a bush in the street that ressembled a small apple and smelled really good.
+Later on I met a team of green-workers and asked them wether it was edible.
+It came to my mind that they had a privileged position to know about the neighbourhood, since they spent their time taking care of its commons and being out there all day long.
+So I asked to become their intern for a day.

 Now : waiting and working for Ergon to implement a real artist in residence at their company, and in order to keep contact and continue my research, I am working part time as one of their gardener.
 I see this new position as a working residency.
 It brings challenges in order to keep being creative, observing and enthusiast while dealing with physicall tiredness and being treated the same way as the other workers (although I have a bit of priviledge status, I can still take picture and ask questions).
 I am less of an outsider, get use to the institute and loose a bit my external, free thinker, radical point of view.
 On the other hand, I know the work from the inside, and get a better glimpse of the challenges and potentials that awaits me in my project.
 And I builded new links with my colleague and my boss (still using food!).
 I am learning a lot about work and labour environement.
 And also very much about plants, which are fascinating!!
 I use my free time to communicate impressions or anecdote from my work as gardener through instagram and a series of linocuts and prints.